tigellus/Markdown/4. Mechanical Ventilation/07. Arterial Blood Gasses/Arterial Blood Gasses.md

 [WRONG] The logarithm of the hydrogen ion concentration [WRONG] The logarithm of the hydroxide ion concentration

-# Normal Arterial Blood Gas Values [I would include definitions of these below-- see my edits]
+# Normal Arterial Blood Gas Values
 * pH: 7.35-7.45
 * PaCO2 (partial pressure of carbon dioxide in the blood) : 35-45 mm Hg
 * HCO3- (amount of bicarbonate in the blood): 22-26 meq/l
 * Base Excess (reflects the sum of all of the buffer bases in the body): -2 to +2
 * PaO2 (partial pressure of oxygen in the blood): 80-100 mm Hg
 * SaO2 (percentage of hemoglobin saturated with oxygen): 92-99%

-At sea level, pH = 7.4, temperature = 37C, PaCO2 = 40 mm Hg --> I'm not sure why this is here...to me, it is not essential/does not add to the content in a meaningful way

 # Acidemia vs. Alkalemia